wp-plugins/addquicktag/readme.txt

 Tested up to: 3.3
 Stable tag: 2.0.2

-This plugin make it easy, Quicktags add to the editor.
-It is possible to ex- and import your Quicktags.
+This plugin make it easy, Quicktags add to the html - and visual-editor.

 == Description ==
-This plugin make it easy, Quicktags add to the editor.
+This plugin make it easy, Quicktags add to the html - and visual-editor..
 It is possible to ex- and import your Quicktags.

 WP-AddQuicktag for WordPress is in originally by [Roel Meurders](http://roel.meurders.nl/ "Roel Meurders").
-AddQuicktag is an newer version, completly rewrite with version 2.0.0 and more functionalities.
+The versions of the Repo to AddQuicktag are newer versions, completly rewrite with version 2.0.0 and more functionalities.

-Requires WordPress 3.0 and PHP 5.

 **Version before WordPress smaller 3.0**